Venkatakoti-Devops/00-Concepts-Project-Perspective/Manual-installation-of-a-project.md

 ## RabbitMQ

-- Its one of the popular Messaging Queue Software
+- Its one of the popular Messaging Queue Database Software
 - ActiveMQ, Kafka are some other message queue softwares
 - AMQP: Advanced Messaging Queue Protocol